Prince Harry, Meghan Markle in car chase involving paparazzi that spokesperson calls "near catastrophic"

 The chase was "at the hands of a ring of highly aggressive paparazzi," according to the statement.

 The pair were in New York for the Ms. Foundation Women of Vision Awards, which they attended with Meghan's mother, Doria Ragland.
-Harry's spokesperson said Ragland was also with them during the chase Tuesday evening.
+Harry's spokesperson said Ragland was also with them during the chase.

+"On [Tuesday] evening, May 16, the NYPD assisted the private security team protecting the Duke and Duchess of Sussex," the police department said in a statement to CBS New York.
+"There were numerous photographers that made their transport challenging.
+The Duke and Duchess of Sussex arrived at their destination and there were no reported collisions, summonses, injuries, or arrests in regard."

 Harry's mother, Princess Diana, died in a tragic car crash in 1997 as paparazzi chased a car carrying her and her boyfriend, Dodi Al Fayed, through the streets of Paris.